gurki/paper/README.md

 Paper
 =======

-Collection and excerpt of small projects, reports and papers.
+Selection of small projects, reports and papers.